rtcharity/resources.eahub.org/content/_index.md

 ---
-title: EA Resource Trail
+title: EA Resources
-description: Curated Guides and Templates for EA Groups
+description: Information, guides and strategy for movement builders
 featured_image: /img/ParallaxFaces19.png
 actionLinks:
   - name: Get a free website for your group